FunTechInc/use-shader-fx/README.md

       domArr.current = [...document.querySelectorAll(".item2")!];
    }
    setDomSyncer({
+      // Since DOM rendering and React updates are asynchronous, the DOM may not be retrieved correctly when the state is updated.
+In that case, use another logic to get the DOM perfectly before updating updateKey.
+      updateKey: state,
       dom: domArr.current,
       boderRadius: [...Array(domArr.current.length)].map((_, i) => i * 50.0),
       onIntersect: [...Array(domArr.current.length)].map((_, i) => (entry) => {